EducationShinyAppTeam/rLocker/README.md

 ### Data Retreival

-Stored statements can be retreived from Learning Locker by using the `retrieve` method.
+Stored statements can be retrieved from Learning Locker by using the `retrieve` method.

 **Note**: This requires a connection to be established by the R-handler